jarvisteach/appJar/docs/mkdocs/docs/index.md

 ---
 This is a Python library for creating **quick** and **easy** GUIs, designed primarily for use in the **classroom**.

-It has no dependencies, other than [Python 3.x](https://www.python.org/downloads/) (although it mostly works on 2.7) and relies on Python's built-in [tkinter](https://docs.python.org/3.5/library/tkinter.html) library.
+It has no dependencies, other than [Python](https://www.python.org/downloads/) (Python 3.x or 2.7) and relies on Python's built-in [tkinter](https://docs.python.org/3.5/library/tkinter.html) library.

-It's very easy to set-up, specifically with schools in mind.
+It's designed to be as easy to set-up as possible, specifically with schools in mind, so can just be downloaded and used.
 See the [installation guidelines](Install.md) for more information.

 ###Let's make a sandwich
 ---